microsoft/aed-go-learn-content/write-test-program/includes/2-project-tests.md

 ok      github.com/msft/bank    0.391s
 ```

-Let's leave it here for now; we'll continue modifying this test and create new ones as we write the logic for our online bank system.
+Let's leave it here for now; we'll complete this test and create new tests as we write the logic for our online bank system.